Romanian Writers' Society: Early years

-The society continued to consolidate following its November 1912 congress, when Dragomirescu was elected president.
-Although Alexandru Davila, Brătescu-Voinești, Anghel, Natalia Anghel, Sadoveanu and his colleagues from Iași (some of whom later returned) subsequently withdrew, ten new members were received in 1912, eighteen in 1914 and ten in 1915.
-The first bulletin appeared in 1916; it mentioned that in June 1915, at the close of George Diamandy's first stint as president, there were 108 members, of whom 33 were founders.
-(The latter number was off: six were omitted, and this was later corrected.)
-The SSR was accumulating wealth due to the annual 3000-leu subsidy, a bequest of 10,000 lei from the late King Carol I, membership fees and admission fees to lectures and theatrical shows.
-By the mid-1910s, the society was beginning to commemorate deceased writers and build monuments in their honor.
+The society continued to consolidate after its November 1912 congress, when Dragomirescu was elected president.
+Although Alexandru Davila, Brătescu-Voinești, Anghel, Natalia Anghel, Sadoveanu, and his colleagues from Iași (some of whom later returned) subsequently withdrew, ten new members joined in 1912, eighteen in 1914, and ten in 1915.
+The first bulletin was published in 1916, noting that in June 1915, at the end of George Diamandy's first term as president, there were 108 members, including 33 founders.
+However, this number was incorrect, as six founders were omitted, which was later corrected.
+The SSR accumulated wealth due to the annual 3,000-leu subsidy, a bequest of 10,000 lei from the late King Carol I, membership fees, and admission fees to lectures and theatrical shows.
+By the mid-1910s, society began commemorating deceased writers and building monuments in their honor.

-World War I and interwar period
+World War I

-Unsurprisingly, the society's activities diminished once Romania entered World War I in 1916.
-Its presidents during the war and its aftermath were Zamfirescu (1916), Sadoveanu (1917-1919) and Dragomirescu (1919-1921).
-During the latter's tenure, the congress of March 1920 decided to expel those writers proven to have collaborated with the pro-German press during the wartime occupation of Bucharest.
-However, the measure was not put into effect, as such individuals, including Arghezi, Galaction and Dem.
-Theodorescu, continued to appear in the membership lists.
-After the 1918 union of Transylvania, the Banat, Bukovina and Bessarabia with Romania, there was a massive influx of new members.
-Moldovanu, who was president from 1921 to 1923, in fact declared that he wanted all Romanian writers to join.
-At the beginning of his second term, there were 223 active members; another 40 entered during the subsequent presidencies of Sadoveanu (1923-1924) and Goga (1925).
+The society's activities diminished once Romania entered World War I in 1916.
+Its presidents during the war and its aftermath were Zamfirescu (1916), Sadoveanu (1917-1919), and Dragomirescu (1919-1921).
+During Dragomirescu's tenure, the congress in March 1920 decided to expel writers proven to have collaborated with the pro-German press during the wartime occupation of Bucharest.
+However, this measure was not implemented, as individuals such as Arghezi, Galaction, and Dem.
+Theodorescu continued to appear in the membership lists.

+Interwar period

+Following the 1918 union of Transylvania, the Banat, Bukovina, and Bessarabia with Romania, there was a significant influx of new members.
+Moldovanu, who served as president from 1921 to 1923, even declared that he wanted all Romanian writers to join.
+At the beginning of his second term, there were 223 active members, with another 40 joining during the subsequent presidencies of Sadoveanu (1923-1924) and Goga (1925).

-Liviu Rebreanu subsequently became president, remaining until February 1932; during his term, there was an attempt to address the problem posed by the numerous dilettantes who had become members.
-The statutes were modified and committees set up to remove those who did not fulfill the conditions for admission.
-A 1928 list shows that as of January 1925, there were 18 honorary and 155 active members; at the beginning of 1939, there were 239 active members.
+Liviu Rebreanu later became president, serving until February 1932.
+During his term, there was an attempt to address the issue of numerous dilettantes who had become members.
+The statutes were modified, and committees were established to remove those who did not fulfill the admission conditions.
+A 1928 list reveals that as of January 1925, there were 18 honorary and 155 active members; by the beginning of 1939, there were 239 active members.